slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I'm not interested in anything that's not sustainable.
 Friendships, investing, careers, podcasts, reading habits, exercise habits.
 If I can't keep it going, I'm not interested in it."
 -- Morgan Housel*

+- being broke is hard. becoming rich is hard. choose your hard.
 - ultimately is about the total cost of the mortgage. that is the price of the home. the closing price is an illusion.
 - Modern slaves are not chains, they are debt. today, people with moderate incomes, are forced to speculate or live in poverty.
 - you’re spending time to save money when you should be spending money to save time